WaldJohannaU/3RScan/FAQ.md

 Computing 2D bounding boxes first requires to render the semantic instance image.
 Based on the 2D instance map, 2D bounding boxes can be derived.
 We provide example code in **`rio_renderer`**, see **`Get2DBoundingBoxes()`**.
 The code also save a file **`*.bb.txt`** with the 2D bounding boxes of the current view where each line starts with the instance Id followed by the min / max corners of the bounding box.

 ### How to filter instances that are barely visible in an image (i.e. occluded)?
-The project **`rio_renderer`** also computes two visibility metrics: occlusion and truncation.
+The project **`rio_renderer_render_all`** also computes two visibility metrics: occlusion and truncation.
 For each instance in each rendered image they contain the amount of pixels that are visible, occluded by other instances, and truncated at the image borders.
 This allows to filter instances based on the degree of occlusion and truncation, i.e. only use an instance that is at most 30% occluded and 20% truncated.
 In the following we describe the visibility metrics in more detail.

-The project **`rio_renderer`** provides the file `frame-xxxxxx.visibility.txt` that is used to store the calculated truncation and occlusion metrics.
+It provides the file `frame-xxxxxx.visibility.txt` that is used to store the calculated truncation and occlusion metrics.
 Its content are rows with following syntax:
 `<instance_id> <truncation_number_pixels_original_image> <truncation_number_pixels_larger_fov_image> <truncation_metric> <occlusion_number_pixels_original_image> <occlusion_number_pixels_only_with_that_instance> <occlusion_metric>`
 where